How to create an easy sustainable garden

 And let your lawn go brown.
 It is not dying, only dormant and will recover.
 Only newly planted or laid lawns need regular watering in their first summer.

 Other plants that really need watering include annuals, vegetables, plants in pots and newly planted shrubs and perennials.

 Make your own compost

-Making compost saves you the time and petrol you waste taking green waste to the local tip.
+Making compost saves you the time and petrol you waste taking garden clippings to the local tip.
 Compost also returns nutrients to the soil.